MicrosoftDocs/VBA-Docs/api/PowerPoint.ShapeRange.Tags.md

 ## Example

+> [!NOTE]
- **Note**  Tag values are added and stored in uppercase text.
+> Tag values are added and stored in uppercase text.
 You should perform tests on tag values using uppercase text, as shown in the second example.

 This example adds a tag named "REGION" and a tag named "PRIORITY" to slide one in the active presentation.